-The inspectors observed a small sample of lessons conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with teachers, senior members of staff and with the headmaster, who is also the proprietor.
-They observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registration sessions and assemblies.
+The inspectors observed a small sample of lessons, conducted formal interviews with pupils and examined samples of pupils' work.
+They held discussions with teachers, senior members of staff and with the principal as proprietor.
+They attended a registration session.
 Inspectors visited the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.